GilbertHong2/time-series-crime/README.md

 similar level as recent years, while the assault crime count could slowly recover to pre-COVID levels and increase rather quickly.

-The used data files are included in the csv files in the directory
+The final report is in the report pdf file.
+The used data files are included in the csv files in the directory.